-The GICs do not permit the insurance companies to terminate the agreements prior to the scheduled maturity dates without additional termination charges.
-However, the SICs generally impose conditions on both the Plan and the issuer.
+The GACs do not permit the insurance companies to terminate the agreements prior to the scheduled maturity dates without additional termination charges.
+However, the SICs generally impose conditions on both the Plan and the Issuer.
 If an event of default occurs and is not cured, the non-defaulting party may terminate the contract.
-The following may cause the Plan to be in default: a breach of material obligation under the contract; a material misrepresentation or a material amendment to the Plan agreement.
-The issuer may be in default if it breaches a material obligation under the investment contract, makes a material misrepresentation, has a decline in its long term credit rating below a threshold set forth in the contract, is acquired or reorganized and the successor issuer does not satisfy the investment or credit guidelines applicable to issuers.
+The Plan may be in default if a breach of a material obligation under the contract or a material misrepresentation or a material amendment to the Plan agreement occurs.
+The Issuer may be in default if: it breaches a material obligation under the investment contract; makes a material misrepresentation; has a decline in its long term credit rating below a threshold set forth in the contract; is acquired or reorganized and the successor Issuer does not satisfy the investment or credit guidelines applicable to Issuers.

-If, in the event of default of an issuer and the Plan were unable to obtain a replacement investment contract, the Plan may experience losses if the value of the Plan's assets no longer covered by the contract is below contract value.
-The Plan may seek to add additional issuers over time to diversify the Plan's exposure to such risk, but there is no assurance the Plan will be able to do so.
-The combination of the default of an issuer and an inability to obtain a replacement agreement could render the Plan unable to achieve its objective of maintaining a stable contract value.
-The terms of an investment contract generally provide for settlement of payments only upon termination of the contract or total liquidation of the covered investments.
+If, in the event of the default of an Issuer and the Plan is unable to obtain a replacement annuity or investment contract, the Plan may experience losses if the value of the Plan's assets no longer covered by the contract is below contract value.
+The Plan may seek to add additional Issuers over time to diversify the Plan's exposure to such risk, but there is no assurance the Plan will be able to do so.
+The combination of the default of an Issuer and an inability to obtain a replacement agreement could render the Plan unable to achieve its objective of maintaining a stable contract value.
+The terms of an annuity or investment contract generally provide for settlement of payments only upon termination of the contract or total liquidation of the covered investments.
 Contract termination may also occur by either party upon election and notice.

-As described in Note 2, because the SICs and GICs are fully benefit-responsive, contract value is the relevant measurement attribute for that portion of the net assets available for benefits attributable to the guaranteed investment contract.
+As described in Note 2, because the SICs and GACs are fully benefit-responsive, contract value is the relevant measurement attribute for that portion of the net assets available for benefits attributable to the investment contracts.
 Contract value, as reported to the Plan by the Issuers, represents contributions made under the contract, plus earnings, less participant withdrawals and administrative expenses.
 Participants may ordinarily direct the withdrawal or transfer of all or a portion of their investment at contract value.

-There are no reserves against contract value for credit risk of the contract issuer or otherwise.
-The crediting interest rate is based on a formula agreed upon with the issuer.
+There are no reserves against contract value for credit risk of the contract Issuer or otherwise.
+The crediting interest rate is based on a formula agreed upon with the Issuer.
 Such interest rates are reviewed periodically for resetting.

-The average yields based on actual earnings and interest rates credited to participants were 3.36 percent in 2009, and 3.65 percent in 2008.
+The average yields based on actual earnings and interest rates credited to participants were 3.37 percent in 2011, and 3.41 percent in 2010.